FineUploader/fine-uploader/readme.md

 * Tested in IE7+, Firefox, Safari (OS X), and Chrome
 * Ability to upload files as soon as they are selected, or "queue" them for uploading at user's request later
 * Display specific error messages from server on upload failure (hover over failed upload item)
+* Ability to auto-retry failed uploads
+* Option to allow users to manually retry a failed upload

 <br/>
 ### License ###